 Condition Sheet: INDIVIDUAL TREES Habitat Type Habitat Types Individual trees - Urban trees Individual trees - Rural trees Complete a condition sheet for each tree or block of trees.
 Please see the separate Line of trees condition sheet for a line of rural trees.
 You should only use the Line of trees condition assessment and record that habitat type in rural locations.
-Habitat Description Block of scattered Holly, Cherry, Hawthorn, Hazel, Apple and Sycamore trees in addition to two trees whose species could not be identified due to seasonal limitations.
+Habitat Description Block of scattered Holly, Hawthorn, Hazel and Sycamore trees in addition to two trees whose species could not be identified due to seasonal limitations.
 To compensate for the limitation, these are assumed to be native trees so that the condition assessment is reflective of the best possible condition of these trees.
-10 additional unspecified native trees will also be added to site within this block.
 Individual trees (description applied to the urban or rural environment): Young trees over 7.5 cm in diameter at breast height whose canopies are not touching.
 Urban Perimeter / Linear Blocks and Groups (description applied to the urban environment only): Groups or stands of trees (size requirement as defined above) within and around the perimeter of urban land.
 This includes those along urban streets, highways, railways and canals, and also former field boundary trees incorporated into developments.
 Canopies should predominantly overlap continuously.
 Groups of urban trees that don't match the descriptions for woodland may be assessed within this category.
-On-site or off-site, site name and location On site at 71 London Road Survey date and Surveyor name 26th November 2024 - Ashleigh Dombles Limitations (if applicable) N/A Survey reference (if relating to a wider survey) Preliminary Ecological Appraisal and Roost Assessment Grid reference SU 81677 68783 Habitat parcel reference Condition Assessment Criteria Criterion passed (Yes or No) Notes (such as justification) A The tree is a native species (or at least 70% within the block are native species).
-Yes The majority of trees on site will be native.
+On-site or off-site, site name and location On site at 71 London Road Survey date and Surveyor name 26th November 2024 - Ashleigh Dombildes Limitations (if applicable) N/A Survey reference (if relating to a wider survey) Preliminary Ecological Appraisal and Roost Assessment Grid reference SU 81677 68783 Habitat parcel reference Condition Assessment Criteria Criterion passed (Yes or No) Notes (such as justification) A The tree is a native species (or at least 70% within the block are native species).
+Yes More than 70% of the trees within this block are native, including the two trees whose species were not identified.
 B The tree canopy is predominantly continuous, with gaps in canopy cover making up <10% of total area and no individual gap being >5 m wide (individual trees automatically pass this criterion).
-No There will be large gaps throughout the canopy.
-C The tree is mature (or more than 50% within the block are mature) .
-No Less than 50% of the trees on site will be mature.
+Yes While the majority of leaves were absent during the survey due to seasonal limitations, based on the branches it is assumed the canopy is predominantly continuous.
+C The tree is mature (or more than 50% within the block are mature) 1 .
+No Less than 50% of the trees present are mature.
 D There is little or no evidence of an adverse impact on tree health by human activities (such as vandalism, herbicide or detrimental agricultural activity).
 And there is no current regular pruning regime, so the trees retain >75% of expected canopy for their age range and height.
-Yes There is no evidence of adverse impact on existing trees, and this is not expected to change for retained or created trees.
+Yes No obvious evidence of impacts on tree health.
 E Natural ecological niches for vertebrates and invertebrates are present, such as presence of deadwood, cavities, ivy or loose bark.
-No No ecological niches will be present.
+No No ecological niches are present.
 F More than 20% of the tree canopy area is oversailing vegetation beneath.
-Yes All trees will be over either vegetated garden or other neutral grassland.
-Number of criteria passed 3 Condition Assessment Result (out of 6 criteria) Condition Assessment Score Score Achieved ✕/✓ Passes 5 or 6 criteria Good (3) Passes 3 or 4 criteria Moderate (2) Yes Passes 2 or fewer criteria Poor (1) Note that 'Fairly Good and Fairly Poor' condition categories are not available for this broad habitat type.
-Suggested enhancement interventions to improve condition score
+Yes The area beneath the majority of the canopy is vegetated garden.
+Number of criteria passed 4 Condition Assessment Result (out of 6 criteria) Condition Assessment Score Score Achieved x/✓ Passes 5 or 6 criteria Good (3) Passes 3 or 4 criteria Moderate (2) Yes Passes 2 or fewer criteria Poor (1) Note that 'Fairly Good and Fairly Poor' condition categories are not available for this broad habitat type.
+Suggested enhancement interventions to improve condition score2 (This section is currently empty)